 How Much Solar on Sprinter 144?

-The Sprinter 144 roof typically accommodates 300–525W of solar panels, depending on layout and rooftop accessories.
-Most owners with roof vents and fans can reliably fit 300W; creative layouts and flexible panels may push above 500W.
-For standard vanlife (fridge, lights, laptops), aim for at least 300–400W; more is recommended for all-season, all-electric, or “power-hungry” setups.
+The Sprinter 144 roof usually fits 300–525W of solar panels, based on layout and rooftop accessories.
+Most owners with roof vents and fans can safely fit 300W; creative layouts and bendable panels may push above 500W.
+For standard vanlife (fridge, lights, laptops), aim for at least 300–400W; more is suggested for year-round, all-electric, or “power-hungry” setups.

-Pricing includes panels, charge controller, wiring, and batteries.
-Professional installs cost 30–50% more but may include warranty and full integration.
+Pricing covers panels, charge controller, wiring, and batteries.
+Pro installs cost 30–50% more but may include a warranty and full setup.